 When to visit Memphis

 The best time to visit Memphis is from April to May and October to November.
 Visiting in spring or autumn offers both pleasant weather and respite from high-season crowds of tourists.

 Although it’s the driest time of the year, summer isn’t one of the better times of the year to travel to Memphis.
 Temperatures are often blazing hot & humid to the point of discomfort.
 It’s also the busiest time of year for tourist crowds.

 The winter months between December and March are also not ideal for visiting.
 Temperatures can get as low as -1ºC (30ºF) at times.

 How to get to Memphis

 Memphis is served by Memphis International Airport (MEM).
-The airport is located 11km (7 miles) southeast of the city centre.
-Several major airlines offers flights to MEM mostly from U.S. destinations, including:
+The airport is located 11km (7 miles) southeast of the city center.
+Several major airlines offer flights to MEM, mostly from U.S. destinations, including: